 The food is mostly local in the Bhutan tour.
 Bhutanese Mainely uses Red rice or white rice in their Menu. .
 They will add one or two side dishes consisting of meat or vegetables. for the meat, they mostly eat Pork, beef, chicken, and fish.
 Similarly, they also serve Buckwheat pancakes and noodles together with rice.

 Ema Datshi which is a spicy mix of chillis and the delicious local cheese is the national dish of Bhutan.
 Bhutanese people love spices food, In Ema Datshi they also add some green beans, ferns, potatoes, and mushrooms.
 You may also try other Bhutanese specialties, including momos (Tibetan-style dumplings stuffed with pork.
-Also a beef or cabbages and cheese), phak sha laphu (stewed pork with radish).
-You can try the nor sha hunts (make in spinach and steweed beef), phak sha phin tshoem (pork with rice noodles) and bja sha maroo (chicken in garlic and butter sauce).
+Also beef or cabbages and cheese), phak sha laphu (stewed pork with radish).
+You can try the nor sha hunts (make in spinach and stewed beef), phak sha phin tshoem (pork with rice noodles), and bja sha maroo (chicken in garlic and butter sauce).

 Besides native foods, Indian, Chinese, and the more common continental foods are also readily available.

-We use the good vehicle for a tour in Bhutan, We use car and jeep made in Korea and Japa.
+We use a good vehicle for a tour in Bhutan, We use a car and jeep made in Korea and Japa.
 For 2 to 3 person group Toyota Land cruiser Prado and Koran Tucson, For a bigger group Toyota Hiace and coaster bus.
-To get Bhutan we take a flight to Paro and it also has now s domestic air service.
+To get to Bhutan we take a flight to Paro and it also has now s domestic air service.
 Druk Air flies to Bumthang (central Bhutan), Yonphula (eastern Bhutan), and Gelephu (southern Bhutan) on certain days.
 If you like to avoid the long drive you can take these flights also.

-For the Bhutan tour, you can use the cell phone as the connectivity is good in all the towns.
+For the Bhutan tour, you can use a cell phone as the connectivity is good in all the towns.
 If you are on the trek the network is not that good in the mountains.
-You can also use the international Roaming and check your operator it works in Bhutan or not.
+You can also use the international Roaming and check your operator works in Bhutan or not.
 Furthermore, It is easy to get the local number, it is possible to get a local SIM card from the airport and towns.
-All the hotels and in the restaurant they have free wifi.
+All the hotels and in the restaurant have free wifi.

 Weather & Clothing in Bhutan

-October, November has pleasant weather, daytime is warm and night are chilly.
+October, November has pleasant weather, daytime is warm and night is chilly.
 The Winter December, January, February are very cold, especially during mornings and evenings, and you need to bring enough warm clothes.
 From March the weather starts getting warm and Spring are coming.
 While the months of April, May, June, July, August, and September are warmer.
 The rainy season is from June till August so the rain can come at any time so you need a raincoat and rain jacket for traveling this time.

 Bhutanese people are dress up more formally when they visit the Dzongs, and temples, They also expect the same from foreigners, So you can wear casual dress jeans, trousers.
 The revealing tight clothing is not appreciated.